tushariyer/mwd-230-final/README.md

 * Campfire [Free]
 * IslandAssets [Free]

-And of course WinBall itself is open source with a [public repository][self] on GitHub.
+And of course WinBall itself is open source with a [public repository](https://github.com/tushariyer) on GitHub.

 ### Installation